Optimal Boundary Surface for Irreversible Investment with Stochastic Costs: Introduction

-In summary the main contributions of our work are: $i)$ we provide computable optimal boundaries for models of irreversible investment under uncertainty with stochastic investment costs; $ii)$ as a byproduct we develop methods to uniquely characterize optimal boundaries of infinite time horizon optimal stopping problems for 2-dimensional diffusions, thus extending portions of the existing techniques based on stochastic calculus.
+In summary, the main contributions of our work are the following: $i)$ we provide optimal boundaries for models of irreversible investment under uncertainty with stochastic investment costs; $ii)$ as a byproduct we develop methods to uniquely characterize optimal boundaries of infinite time horizon optimal stopping problems for 2-dimensional diffusions, thus extending portions of the existing techniques based on stochastic calculus.
+These optimal boundaries might also be numerically treated relying on numerical methods for nonlinear Fredholm integral equations of second kind (see Remark \ref{rem-inteq} below).

 The paper is organized as follows.
 In Section \ref{sec:IrrInvProb} we set the stochastic irreversible investment problem.
 In Sections \ref{sec:associated} and \ref{sec:char} we introduce the associated family of optimal stopping problems and we characterize its value functions and its optimal-boundaries.
 The form of the optimal control is provided in Section \ref{sec:opt}.
 Finally, some technical results are discussed in Appendix \ref{app:os1d}.